informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

  #### savedQueryConfig
  Use this property to define the path to the saved query table for the saved query feature.
 The `storageTable` is required to be an object with 3 properties, `catalog`, `schema`, and `table`.
 This config property defaults to null when undefined.
 If `savedQueryConfig` is not an object with an object containing all of the above 3 properties, this will be set to `null`.
 The `defaultName` object has 3 properties that can be defined to change when a simplified default name syntax is applied.
    - Type: Object
+   - Default behavior: the saved query feature will be turned off
    - General syntax:
      ```
      savedQueryConfig: {